Gun laws in California: Open carry

 Open carry of firearms is governed in California by a set of laws that, at times, conflict with one another.
 This has created significant confusion over the legality of open carry in the state.
 Open carry of loaded or unloaded firearms in public is generally prohibited, although open carry may be allowed in unincorporated rural areas where permitted by local ordinance, and elsewhere under certain circumstances.

 The Mulford Act prohibited personal possession (i.e., carry) of a loaded firearm in incorporated areas (such as inside city limits) or prohibited areas of unincorporated territory without a license to carry or other exemption provided for by law.
 A license to carry "loaded and exposed" firearms may be issued by a Police Chief or County Sheriff in a county with population of less than 200,000 persons at the last census.
 No license or permit is required to openly carry a loaded firearm in unincorporated areas where discharge is not prohibited by local ordinance.
-Additionally, state law allows open carry in situations where one "reasonably believes that any person or the property of any person is in immediate, grave danger and that the carrying of the weapon is necessary for the preservation of that person or property."
+State law provides an affirmative defense to open-carry charges in immediate-danger situations: §26045 as to loaded carry (§25850), §26362 as to unloaded handgun open carry (§26350), and §26405(r) as to unloaded long-gun open carry (§26400).
 However, one using this rationale as the basis for openly carrying a firearm can expect to be detained and questioned by law enforcement (and possibly arrested and charged with unlawful carrying of a firearm if the officer does not believe that open carry is sufficiently justified; subjecting one carrying under this rationale to substantial legal expense, even in the event of such charges being dropped or the individual being acquitted at trial), especially in more densely populated areas.

 California Penal Code §25850 (formerly 12031) defines what constitutes a loaded weapon.
 For Penal Code to have validity, all following must apply to the case.